nikiwlan/BA-Deepfake-Detection-Utils/RealForensics/README.md

     - `--compression`: The compression rate of the videos (c0 = no compression, c23 = medium compression, c40 = high compression).
     - `--data_path`: Path to the dataset.

+2. **Download an Alogirthm to detect 68 Lanmakarks**:
+    I decided for the usage of ...

 ## Directory Structure